-Revenue received in advance, \$16.01m, was a significant liability at year-end for the Company.
+Revenue received in advance, \$20.18m, was a significant liability at year-end for the Company.

-Evaluating the design and implementation of relevant application controls in the reservations system.

-Confirming processing controls to support the completeness, accuracy and integrity of booking transactions originating online and processed through the reservations system.

-- Examining reconciliations of information from the reservation system to the general ledger. - Reviewing and assessing internal audit work and placing reliance where applicable - Performing analytical procedures to assess revenue generated.
+- Evaluating the design and implementation of relevant application controls in the reservations system. - Confirming processing controls to support the completeness, accuracy and integrity of booking transactions originating online and processed through the reservations system. - Examining reconciliations of information from the reservation system to the general ledger. - Performing analytical procedures to assess revenue generated.

-Defined benefit obligation Refer to notes C1 & C3
+Defined benefit obligation Refer to notes C1 and C3

-The Company had employees who were members of a defined benefit superannuation scheme.
-The Company's obligation under the scheme (less fair value of plan assets) was recognised in the statement of financial position and was valued at \$7.23m at 30 June 2017.
+The Company had employees who were • members of a defined benefit superannuation scheme.
+The Company's obligation under the scheme (less fair value of plan assets) was recognised in the statement of financial position and was valued at \$7.67m at • 30 June 2018.